The irreversible relaxation of inflation: Discussion

 \section{Discussion}

 \la{sec:discussion}

-Previous authors have argued that dS space is dynamically unstable and that this may explain how inflation ends and why the cosmological constant is currently so small compared to the natural scale $M_{\rm Pl}^4$ (for some of the more recent arguments see, e.g., \cite{Polyakov, Dvali}).
+Previous authors have argued that dS space is dynamically unstable and that this may explain how inflation ends and why the cosmological constant is currently so small compared to the natural scale $M_{\rm Pl}^4$ (for some of the more recent arguments see, e.g., \cite{Polyakov12, Dvali, HoHsu, Brandenberger}).
 However, the thermodynamics of dS space has remained poorly understood.
 In \cite{QTdS} we showed, using the analytical methods of quantum thermodynamics, that $T_{\rm dS} = h / 2 \pi$ is the temperature of a {\it physical} bath.
+In particular, this temperature is only well defined in a preferred frame of reference (the ``cosmic rest frame''), in which a localized observer sees the dS vacuum as a state in thermal equilibrium.
+This is the same frame of reference that, later in the history of the Universe, will become the rest frame of the cosmic microwave background.
+The presence of such a preferred frame is a general feature of temperature in quantum physics \cite{Sewell}.
+Our results support the conclusion that the classical isometries of dS space are anomalous \cite{trouble}.

+In most of the literature on inflationary cosmology, any thermal effects associated with $T_{\rm dS}$ are taken to be negligible relative to the slow-roll dynamics of the inflation field $\phi$, governed by the form of its potential $V(\phi)$.
+This is so by design: consistency of the slow-roll dynamics requires $T_{\rm dS}$ to be well below $M_{\rm Pl}$ \cite{Weinberg}.
+But the model presented here has no inflaton at all.
+Instead, the inflationary dynamics are {\it wholly} driven by thermal effects associated with $T_{\rm dS}$, which starts at the Planck scale and decays irreversibly towards zero while reheating the Universe.
+By including the contribution from the Stefan-Boltzmann law for the energy density associated with $T_{\rm dS}$ in the Friedman equations, we arrived at a phenomenologically consistent picture of the irreversible relaxation of inflation.

-In this letter we combined the Stefan-Boltzmann law for the energy density in this bath with the Friedmann equations to obtain a macroscopically consistent picture of the irreversible relaxation of inflation.
-This is analogous to a superheated liquid (the dS bath) subjected to a perturbation that triggers a spontaneous boiling (particle production) while reducing the temperature of the evaporating liquid ($\dot h < 0$).
-In this way we obtained the principal features of inflation without invoking an inflaton potential.
-Further research is needed to establish in detail what this qualitatively new theoretical implementation of inflation predicts for observable quantities. \\
+Such an irreversible relaxation process is somewhat analogous to that of a superheated liquid (the dS bath) after an initial perturbation that triggers spontaneous boiling (analogous to cosmological particle production) while reducing the temperature of the evaporating liquid (analogous to $\dot h < 0$).
+A more precise analogy can be drawn to superfluorescence in quantum optics, as we considered in detail in \Sec{sec:SF}.
+We regard this analogy as useful in part because it seems to point towards how the classical field equations of GR emerge from an underlying quantum theory (as yet unknown) in the spirit of ``it from qubit''.

+In order to obtain enough e-folds, our model requires an initial value $h(0)$ that is very close to the unstable fixed point of \Eq{eq:2Fried1} at $h = h_{\rm BD}$.
+Determining whether or not this is a natural initial condition would require a better understanding of the underlying quantum theory, but it is encouraging that $h = h_{\rm BD}$ is one of only two solutions of \Eq{eq:1FE} for an empty Universe ($\rho_r = 0$), the other corresponding to the Minkowski vacuum ($h =0$).
+The analogy to superfluorescence allowed us to argue in \Sec{sec:initial} that the smallness of $h_{\rm BD} - h(0)$ might be naturally explained as a quantum fluctuation in a universe with an entropy as large as the one that our Universe is believed to have.